 C. Change

-Please tick the “Change” option at the beginning of the form and complete sections 1 and 7.
-In sections 2 and 3, fill in only the data fields that have changed.
+Please tick the “Change” option at the beginning of the form and complete sections 1, 2 and 5.
+In section 2 fill in only the data fields that have changed.
 When changing the payment method from direct payment to Czech Television account to payment via SIPO, please also fill in section 5.
 When changing to payment via SIPO, the payer must be the owner of the indicated SIPO account, i.e. the SIPO account must be kept in his or her own name.

-D. Unsubscription
+D. Deregistration

-Please tick the “Unsubscribe” option at the beginning of the form and complete sections 1, 2, 6 and 7.
+Please tick the “Deregister” option at the beginning of the form and complete sections 1, 2 and 6 .
 Do not fill in sections 3, 4 and 5.
-In Section 6, make sure to carefully state the legal reasons for unsubscribing.
-The payer is still required to pay the TV licence fee for the month in which the unsubscription was announced.
+In Section 6, make sure to carefully state the legal reasons for deregistration.
+The payer is still required to pay the TV licence fee for the month in which the deregistration was announced.

 ∆